seatgeek/nomad-helper/README.md

    nomad-helper job stop [command options] [arguments...]

 COMMANDS:
-     stop   Stop will stop the job from with ability to purge from the nomad cluster move   Move will add/append a constraint to the job that will resolve to moving the job
+     stop   Stop will stop the job with the ability to purge the job from the nomad cluster move   Move will add/append a constraint to the job that will resolve to moving the job

 OPTIONS: